An index formula for a bundle homomorphism of the tangent bundle into a vector bundle of the same rank, and its applications: Preliminaries

-A point $p\in M^n$ is a singular point if and only if $\lambda(p)=0$.
-A singular point $p\in M^n$ is called {\it nondegenerate\/} if the exterior derivative $d\lambda$ does not vanish at $p$.
-The bundle homomorphism $\phi$ is called {\it nondegenerate\/} if all of the singular points are nondegenerate.
-If $\varphi$ is nondegenerate, the singular set
+on $U$, where $\phi^*\mu$ is the pull-back of $\mu$ by $\phi$.
+A point $q\in U$ is a singular point if and only if $\lambda(q)=0$.
+A singular point $q\in M^n$ is called {\it non-degenerate\/} if the exterior derivative $d\lambda$ does not vanish at $q$.
+The bundle homomorphism $\phi$ is called {\it non-degenerate\/} if all the singular points are non-degenerate.
+If $\varphi$ is non-degenerate, the singular set